 Field of study:

-Engineers and scientists are now relying heavily on computational simulation techniques to develop new technologies and shape the world we live in.
+Engineers and scientists are now relying heavily on computational simulations to develop new technologies and shape the world we live in.
 Ships, geothermal power plants, wind turbines and biomedical devices are a few examples of products where computer models are used to predict how new design ideas will behave in reality.
-The Computational Engineering major will give you the knowledge and skills necessary to understand, use and develop these computational tools, preparing you to make accurate predictions regarding complex physical problems.
+The Computational Engineering major will give you the knowledge and skills necessary to understand, use and develop these computational tools.
+You will learn how to build precise virtual models of complex physical systems and use them to make accurate predictions.

 You will also have the opportunity to apply your knowledge to tackle real-world engineering problems in multidisciplinary projects.
 These projects will bring you closer to professional engineering practice and allow you to develop your abilities to work as a team, manage projects, and communicate your results effectively.